Mississippi Band of Choctaw Indians: World War II and 1940s

-Under the Indian Reorganization Act, the Mississippi Choctaw reorganized on April 20, 1945, as the Mississippi Band of Choctaw Indians when it was federally recognized by the U.S. government, and its constitution ratified.
+Following the disbanding of the second TBC council, the communities elected representatives to form a temporary tribal council.
+The council’s purpose was to draft a constitution under the IRA.
+At a subsequent meeting the council and proposed constitution were approved by a vote of 346 to 71. the Mississippi Choctaw reorganized on April 20, 1945, as the Mississippi Band of Choctaw Indians when the U.S. government federally recognized the tribe and ratified its constitution.
 This gave them sovereignty and independence from the state government.
 Mississippi continued to be dominated by conservative whites of the Democratic Party, who maintained legal racial segregation and disenfranchisement well into the late 20th century.